scala/scala3/docs/docs/reference/changed-features/wildcards.md

  3. In Scala 3.3, `*` is removed again, and all type parameter placeholders will be expressed with `_`.

 These rules make it possible to cross build between Scala 2 using the kind projector plugin and Scala 3.0 - 3.2 using the compiler option `-Ykind-projector`.

+There is also a migration path for users that want a one-time transition to syntax with `_` as a type parameter placeholder.
+With option `-Ykind-projector:underscores` Scala 3 will regard `_` as a type parameter placeholder, leaving `?` as the only syntax for wildcards.

+To cross-compile with old Scala 2 sources, while using `_` a placeholder, you must use options `-Xsource:3 -P:kind-projector:underscore-placeholders` together with a recent version of kind-projector (`0.13` and higher) and most recent versions of Scala 2 (`2.13.5` and higher and `2.12.14` and higher)